Chipata: Government

 The mayor of the city of Chipata is the head of the city government.

 Population

-With a population of about 455,783 in 2010, the Chipata district is believed to be the 3rd largest district of the country.
-The city of Chipata had 116.600 inhabitants in 2010.
+With a population of about 327,059 in 2022, Chipata District is believed to be the 8th largest district of the country.
+The city of Chipata had 193,288 inhabitants in 2022.
 The predominant ethnic groups in the city are the Chewa, Tumbuka, Ngoni and Nsenga.